NEU-DSG/wwp-public-code-share/WordVectors/python/README.md

 A formatted version of this README is available in our GitHub repository: https://github.com/NEU-DSG/wwp-public-code-share/tree/main/WordVectors/python#readme
 -->

 These walkthroughs provide code and instructions for training and querying models using the Gensim instantiation of Word2Vec.
 The walkthroughs also cover fundamental concepts in Python.
+These walkthroughs were developed in 2023 and updated in 2025.

+The code has been tested as of July 2025, but due to rapid change in the Python libraries at stake, there is a possibility you may run into errors or warnings that we were not able to anticipate.
+If you encounter any problems, and you're comfortable doing so, please file a [GitHub issue](https://github.com/NEU-DSG/wwp-public-code-share/issues).

 ## Walkthrough Files